ALRhub/wandb2numpy/README.md

 # wandb2numpy

-Export data from wandb as numpy arrays or panda dataframes.
+Export data from wandb as NumPy arrays or panda dataframes.
 Data to be exported can be specified in a YAML config file.

 ## Usage